 \subsection{Interaction with the Poonen--Rains Heuristics}

 \Cref{INTRO RANK THM,INTRO:general p MWlattice result,INTRO: full p selmer thm} all depend on $p$ being a small prime.
 However this is an artefact of our current state--of--the--art, rather than an indication of special behaviour.
-The following is a well known, though relatively recent, conjecture in the literature. \begin{conj}[\cite{Poonen_2012}*{Conjecture 1.1(b)}] Let $p$ be a prime number, then the average of $\#\sel{p}(E/\QQ)$ over all $E/\QQ$ is $p+1$. \end{conj}

-\Cref{conj:PoonenRains} is known to be true already for a slightly different ordering of $\Epsilon$ if $p\in\set{2,3,5}$, via the works of Bhargava and Shankar \cites{bhargava2Sel,bhargava3Sel,bhargava5Sel}, and indeed we use this to obtain our bounds.
+The following is a well known conjecture in the literature. \begin{conj}[\cite{Poonen_2012}*{Conjecture 1.1(b)}] For each prime number $p$, the average of $\#\sel{p}(E/\QQ)$ over all $E/\QQ$ is $p+1$. \end{conj} \Cref{conj:PoonenRains} is known to be true already if $p\in\set{2,3,5}$, via the works of Bhargava and Shankar \cites{bhargava2Sel,bhargava3Sel,bhargava5Sel}, and indeed we use this to obtain our unconditional bounds.
 More specifically, \Cref{conj:PoonenRains} predicts that for every prime number $p$ the average of $\dim_{\FF_p}\sel{p}(E/\QQ)$ is at most $\tfrac{p+1}{p}$.
-This would be sufficient to extend our results.

 In fact, for $p\in\set{2,3,5}$, Bhargava and Shankar proved that the conjectural average in \Cref{conj:PoonenRains} is also true in the family of all elliptic curves $E/\QQ$ satisfying finitely many congruence conditions (and indeed infinitely many, assuming some technical conditions).
 In light of this, we do not think it unreasonable to expect the average in \Cref{conj:PoonenRains} to hold true for the family of all $E/\QQ$ which satisfy a fixed finite number of congruence conditions.
 We mark this as a hypothesis for using later below: \begin{hypothesis} Let $\tilde{\Epsilon}\subseteq \Epsilon$ be a subset defined by finitely many congruence conditions, and for every positive real number $X$ write $\tilde{\Epsilon}(X)=\Epsilon(X)\cap \tilde{\Epsilon}$.
 For each prime number $p$, the average of $\#\sel{p}(E/\QQ)$ for $E\in\tilde{\Epsilon}(X)$ goes to $p+1$ as $X\to\infty$. \end{hypothesis}